Neilah7/Ghanili/README.md

 ## Design
-blind people can't see right so we bother with good design? well I have a Fun Fact for A person with total blindness won't be able to see anything.
-But a person with low vision may be able to see not only light, but colors and shapes too.
+blind people can't see right so we bother with good design? <br />
+well I have a Fun Fact for A person with total blindness won't be able to see anything. <br />
+But a person with low vision may be able to see not only light, but colors and shapes too. <br />
 That's why we designed an easy to use interactive interfaces, with colors even the blind can see.

 ## evidence:
 ![ghanili mockup](https://user-images.githubusercontent.com/107400570/212085780-f094de5a-b0e8-45ad-b335-726dce39c4f0.png)